Bernasz/Bernasz/README.md

 - 👋 Hi, I’m @Bernasz
-- 👀 I’m interested in Java, HTML, CSS
+- 👀 I’m interested in Java,SpringBoot
-- 🌱 I’m currently learning Typescript, JavaScript
+- 🌱 I’m currently learning Java, SpringBoot
 - 💞️ I’m looking to collaborate on Back-End Dev
 - 📫 How to reach me @not_bernas instagram
 - 😄 Pronouns: